 National Accounting Firm, MNP, Bolsters Presence in British Columbia

-MNP joins forces with The Newport Group CPA to Benefit the Lower Mainland Marketplace with Greater Resources and Enhanced Services
+MNP joins forces with Loui Mellios and Suki Pang from Masuch + Mellios LLP to Benefit Vancouver Marketplace with Greater Resources and Enhanced Services

 CALGARY, AB, Nov.
-3, 2020 /CNW/ - MNP, one of Canada's largest national accounting and business consulting firms, is pleased to announce that it will merge with the Port Moody, British Columbia, based professional services firm The Newport Group CPA, effective January 1, 2021.
-George Gillis at The Newport Group CPA says the team is delighted to be joining a like-minded firm in MNP that complements their current service offerings and has the same commitment to delivering personalized solutions to clients.
-MNP is excited to build on its fast-growing presence and commitment to the business community in Port Moody and the Lower Mainland.
+4, 2020 /CNW/ - MNP, one of Canada's largest national accounting and business consulting firms, is pleased to announce that it will be joining forces with Loui Mellios and Suki Pang from the Vancouver, B.C., based professional services firm Masuch + Mellios LLP, effective January 1, 2021.
+Mellios and Pang say they are delighted to be joining a like-minded firm in MNP that complements their current service offerings and has the same commitment to delivering personalized solutions to clients.
+MNP is excited to build on its fast-growing presence and commitment to the business community in Vancouver.

 Unprecedented and dynamic market conditions are impacting the way all businesses must operate.
-George says the merger strengthens his team's ability to help their clients achieve their goals:
+Mellios says the merger strengthens his team's ability to help their clients achieve their goals:

 Founded in 1958, MNP has grown to more than 80 locations across Canada and delivers a wide range of services and specialized expertise in every sector and area of business.
 In addition to tax and accounting expertise, MNP delivers a diverse range of advisory services, including succession planning, estate planning, enterprise risk, corporate finance, valuation and litigation support, insolvency and restructuring, technology solutions, cross-border taxation, and much more.

-"We are growing fast but we're absolutely committed to maintaining our culture and so have always been very strategic about who we invite to join our team," adds Darren Turchansky, MNP's Executive Vice President for British Columbia.
-"We are known across the communities we work with as being one of Canada's most-trusted accounting, tax and business consulting firms, so we are excited to welcome a very well-respected practice in and The Newport Group CPA into the MNP family.
+"We are growing fast but we're absolutely committed to maintaining our culture and so have always been very strategic about who we invite to join our team," adds Darren Turchansky, MNP's Regional Managing Partner, Vancouver and Executive Vice President, British Columbia.
+"We are known across the communities we work with as being one of Canada's most-trusted accounting, tax and business consulting firms, so we are excited to welcome in Loui and Suki and their team members into the MNP family.
 Our cultures and values are well-aligned, and we share the same entrepreneurial, trusted approach to doing business."

-Gillis says that one of the deciding factors in The Newport Group CPA deciding to join MNP was the culture: "Although MNP is a large national firm, it's always been known for being local in focus with a small-firm culture and commitment to supporting the local communities that its teams live and work in.
+Pang says that one of her and Loui's deciding factors to join MNP was the culture: "Although MNP is a large national firm, it's always been known for being local in focus with a small-firm culture and commitment to supporting the local communities that its teams live and work in.
 This is something that is very important to us, and to our people, and so the 'fit' had to be right.
 We just felt that the chance to join a firm with the depth of resources that MNP offers, while maintaining our local focus, was a truly unique and exceptional opportunity."

-The Newport Group CPA team will be moving from their current location into MNP's Port Moody office and will work closely with MNP's existing teams across the Lower Mainland to enjoy access to greater resources and services to help businesses across the Lower Mainland's Tri-Cities area and beyond.
+"We are excited to build on the strong presence MNP has built in recent years servicing clients across Vancouver," adds Mellios.
+"We are looking forward to working together with MNP's other fantastic teams in our region to help more Vancouver businesses reach their full potential."

-"This merger is truly a win-win for all of our firms and the Tri-Cities marketplace," says Ryan Hoag, Regional Managing Partner, MNP for the Lower Mainland.
-"With skills and experiences across the Lower Mainland we will be able to provide our clients with unparalleled access to teams who can help their organizations to succeed.
-We are thrilled to have found The Newport Group CPA - a firm that shares our values and is focused on putting clients first."
+Mellios, Pang and their team will be moving from their current location into MNP's Vancouver office and will work closely with MNP's existing teams across Vancouver to enjoy access to greater resources and services to help businesses across the province.

-"We are excited to build on the strong presence MNP has built in recent years servicing clients across British Columbia and the Lower Mainland," adds Gillis.
-"We are looking forward to working together with MNP's other fantastic teams in our region to help more businesses reach their full potential."
+"This merger is truly a win-win for all of our firms and for the Vancouver and broader British Columbia marketplace," says Turchansky.
+"With skills and experiences across Vancouver we will be able to provide our clients with unparalleled access to teams who can help their organizations to succeed.
+We are thrilled to have found Loui, Suki and their team to join forces with - a group that shares our values and is focused on putting clients first."

 About MNP LLP